Alternatives to work

 If you are thinking about taking a gap year either during or after your course, then why not book in for an appointment with a Careers Consultant, who can offer confidential guidance and advice.
 They can also take you through relevant resources which will help you plan.
 It is also a good idea to start the planning process as early as possible, ideally at least the year before the actual gap year,so you can do the necessary research and preparation.

-One of the hardest and perhaps most unsettling things to consider when at University is leaving or changing a course.
+One of the hardest and perhaps most unsettling things to consider when studying for a degree is leaving or changing a course.
 The decision is not to be taken lightly and may have an effect on your life and perhaps future career.